namiverm/Developer-Portal-Tenant-API/docs/tutorials/markdown/tou4.md

     2. alter or remove any copyright or other Fiserv source identifier contained in the Fiserv APIs or Documentation or in any copy of either;

+**3. Licenses and Restictions.**

     3.1.
 You will not and will not allow anyone else to:

-   1.  access, use, modify, adapt, reformat, exploit or copy the Fiserv APIs or Documentation, in whole or in part, except as expressly permitted in these Terms;
+    3.2  access, use, modify, adapt, reformat, exploit or copy the Fiserv APIs or Documentation except as expressly permitted in these Terms;

-   2. alter or remove any copyright or other Fiserv source identifier contained in the Fiserv APIs or Documentation or in any copy of either;
+    3.3. alter or remove any copyright or other Fiserv source identifier contained in the Fiserv APIs or Documentation or in any copy of either;

+        (1) access

+        (2) alter

+        (3) modify